ehw-fit/ariths-gen/README.md

 ```
 to get the approximate circuits.

-The module supports also evaluation of the proposed circuits.
-You can call the instation as a function (even with numpy-array input) to obtain the results for one multiplication
+The module also supports evaluation of the proposed circuits.
+You can call the instation as a function (even with numpy-array input) to obtain the results of multiplication operation

 ```py
 from ariths_gen.wire_components.buses import Bus